AP-IT-GH/ci-poc-board/README.md

 [RN2483 Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/RN2483-Low-Power-Long-Range-LoRa-Technology-Transceiver-Module-DS50002346F.pdf)

-Reuse of sumbol from the older AirQualitySensor project.
+Reuse of symbol from the older AirQualitySensor project.

 `PA6` who is connected to `RN2384_RESET` should always be HIGH.
 You can reset the RN2483 module by setting the pin LOW for a moment.